xuyuji9000/linux-playground/loopback/loopback.md

-This file documents the source code annotation of loopback network device.
+this file documents the source code annotation of loopback network device.

 - Where is loopback registered?